The State of Florida Addiction

 The state of Florida is a place unlike any other.
 Situated along the Southeastern border of the country, the Sunshine State is home to some of the nation’s most desirable tourist destinations, like Disney World, Universal Orlando, Miami and South Beach, the Everglades, and historic Saint Augustine.

 However, the skies aren’t always sunny down south.
 Florida’s unique economy – it is, after all, one of the seven states that does not have state income tax, relying instead on the vast tourism industry – and the culture of transplants that dominate the major metro areas create a diverse and divisive environment that caters to drug use and abuse.
 Even today, after crackdowns on distribution and harsh laws penalizing dealers and users, the culture of addiction perpetuates from the Keys to the Florida-Georgia line.
+This has resulted in the largest Florida addiction epidemic ever seen.

 The Landscape of Florida